Why Doctors Love Glutathione

 3. Detoxifies The Body

-We’re constantly bombarded with toxins in our daily lives from cigarette smoke, household cleaners, plastic food containers, pesticides, fertilizers, pollution, prescription drugs, you name it.
+We’re constantly bombarded with toxins in our daily lives from cigarette smoke, household cleaners, plastic food containers, pesticides, fertilizers, pollution, UV rays, blue light, prescription drugs, you name it.
 While it might be healthier to abandon your modern lifestyle and move to an isolated forest to subsist on foraged nuts and berries, that’s not a realistic or even desirable plan for most.
 One of our best defenses against the toxins in the modern world is, you guessed it—glutathione.

 According to studies, glutathione has multiple detoxification functions.
 Glutathione binds to toxins, pulls them out of the cells, and carries them to the liver where they are processed and then excreted through the kidneys, lungs, or bowels.